 And I am intrigued.

 Black Passage‘s tune sounds as if Steven Wilson finally found the path of trve and very dark metal and bought himself some real instruments.
 And enjoyed too much dope with the likes of Nirvana in the process.
 Or a much better version of things that The Vicious Head Society never quite achieved.

 That is how otherworldly and deliciously weird the new record The Veil of Black Passage blasts off our mighty sound machine these days.
 At last, we have a band that just steps all over those established metal genres and their little brothers and sisters.
 So much so that you end up in some sort of primeval mush that forces you to sit back and start to really listen to the record.
 This is definitely not your typical background music.

-The record hits brutally hard with an extreme mix of grungy Punk, Tech Metal, some Deathcore with a lot of melodic and not so melodic Death Metal straight in the mix.
+The record hits brutally hard with an extreme mix of prog, grungy Punk, Tech Metal, some Deathcore with a lot of melodic and not-so-melodic Death Metal straight in the mix.
 To tear this asunder some more, there’s this pretty tasty progressive flavor, complete with clear vocals.
-As if Haken finally found the 10th circle of hell, and went there too.
+As if Haken finally found the 10th circle of hell, and went there, too.

 Black Passage is a new band, yet made up of members from the likes of Fallujah, Behold the Desecration, and Anisoptera.
 This is also why the avid listener can detect a certain closeness to Fallujah at times.